 We need more power

 Of course, with an increased screen resolution comes the need for more power.
-It would make sense, given our conjectured release frame, to launch the Surface Book 2 with Intel's next-generation Kaby Lake processors.
+It would make sense, given our conjectured release frame, to refresh the Surface Book with Intel's newest Kaby Lake processors.

 That said, the Surface Book 2 will need better battery support overall, as the original provides only 4 hours of activity in the Clipboard and only 8 hours of juice in the base (based on our tests).
 Customers will want to use the Clipboard on its own, and its current battery will likely not sustain those same 4 hours when watching 4K content.

 An improved battery would also be needed to support a built-in recharge dock for the Surface Pen.
-If a recently spotted patent filing is to be believed, Microsoft may have an improved Surface Pen loop in the works that would not only hold the Surface Pen itself, but simultaneously charge it via the USB port on supported Surface devices.
+If a patent filing from October is to be believed, Microsoft may have an improved Surface Pen loop in the works that would not only holster the Surface Pen itself, but simultaneously charge it via the USB port on supported Surface devices.

 What would make the Surface Book 2 really shine is if it were to be VR-ready.
-It’s not unlikely, either, considering Microsoft has partnered with companies like HP, Dell and Lenovo to produce budget-friendly, Windows 10-specific VR headsets, which we’ll learn more about soon enough.
+It’s not too far-fetched, either, considering Microsoft has partnered with companies like HP, Dell and Lenovo to produce budget-friendly, Windows 10-specific head-mounted displays, some of which even bolster room-scale VR.

 A race to beat its new rivals?

-Despite a good deal of talk about when the Surface Book 2 will be released and what it will contain, there were several reports (with dodgy reliability) speculating that the device – along with the Surface Pro 5 – would be released this summer alongside the Anniversary Update (AU).
+Despite a good deal of talk about when the Surface Book 2 will be released and what it will contain, there were several reports (albeit with dodgy reliability) speculating that the device – along with the Surface Pro 5 – would be released this summer alongside the Anniversary Update.

-Of course, the AU came like the wind and a Surface Book 2 didn't arrive in time to beat Apple's new MacBook Pro to market.
-Again, given that the Surface Book and Surface Pro 4 are still in their youth, releasing follow-up models this soon was unlikely to begin with.
+Of course, said anniversary came like the wind and a Surface Book 2 didn't arrive in time to beat Apple's new MacBook Pro to market.
+Again, given that the Surface Book and Surface Pro 4 were still in their youth at the time, releasing follow-up models that soon was unlikely.

 That's it for now.
-There are probably a few easter eggs hiding in the Windows 10 Insider Preview builds, but ultimately Microsoft's plans for the Windows 10 Creators Update are seemingly rather broad.
-As such, throwing in new devices shouldn't be totally out of the question.
+There are probably a few easter eggs hiding in the Windows 10 Creators Update builds for Insiders, but ultimately Microsoft's plans for the Windows 10 Creators Update are seemingly rather broad.
+As such, we wouldn’t count out a new laptop just yet.

-We're still betting on an early 2017 release for Surface Book 2, and with the current year drawing to a close, the odds are ostensibly in our favor.
+We're still betting on a spring 2017 release for Surface Book 2, and with a few months left until then, the odds are ostensibly in our favor.

 Gabe Carey has also contributed to this article